EbenezeriMaleko/TCP_Proxy_Server/README.md

 ### Log Output

-The server writes logs with details like thread ID and connection number to proxy_log.txt, which helps in tracking thread activity.
+The server writes logs with details like request sent and connection number to proxy_log.txt, which helps in tracking thread activity.